gt-crnch-rg/read-the-docs/docs/reconfig/xilinx/xilinx-getting-started.rst

 Accessing the Rogues Gallery Xilinx FPGAs
 =========================================

-See the Reconfigurable Computing Workflow page for more details on the process to use this hardware.
+See the `Xilinx FPGA Workflow page here <https://github.com/gt-crnch-rg/read-the-docs/blob/main/docs/reconfig/xilinx/xilinx-fpga-crnch-workflow.md>`__ for more details on the process to use this hardware.

 The short version is:

 * For emulation and development, please use the FPGA development VMs, `rg-fpga-dev-<1-4>`.
-* For GUI-based development, use VNC, ideally with either Slurm or our OOD instance.
+* For GUI-based development, use VNC, ideally with either Slurm or our `OOD instance <https://gt-crnch-rg.readthedocs.io/en/main/general/open-on-demand.html>`__.
 * For final bitstream compilation, request a hardware node using Slurm and run the tools on that node.

 Xilinx Software
 ===============

-Please see the specifc pages on using Vitis (standard flow), `Vivado flow (advanced) <>`__, or frameworks for SmartNics like OpenNIC.
+Please see the specifc pages on using `Vitis (standard flow) <https://github.com/gt-crnch-rg/read-the-docs/blob/main/docs/reconfig/xilinx/xilinx-fpga-crnch-workflow.md>`__, `Vivado flow (advanced) <https://gt-crnch-rg.readthedocs.io/en/main/reconfig/xilinx/xilinx-vivado-flow.html>`__, or frameworks for SmartNics like OpenNIC.

 Vitis vs. Vivado vs..
 ~~~~~~~~~~~~~~~~